 Now more than ever Edinburgh needs a quality media outlet and that is what Keep Edinburgh Thriving is here to provide.

-We are all familiar with what most local news websites look like now: before you can read the news you have to chop your way through a jungle of ads, only to find endless stories that have nothing to do with local issues and offer no context or insight as to what is really going on in Edinburgh.
+We are all familiar with what most local news websites look like today: you have to chop your way through a jungle of ads, only to find endless stories that have nothing to do with local issues and offer no context or insight as to what is really going on in Edinburgh.

 This story is about local news, and what’s happened to it over the past 20 years.
 We are making the argument for why our city needs a new quality media outlet like Keep Edinburgh Thriving.

-We launched Keep Edinburgh Thriving in March 2020 to do two things: help provide a revenue for the local independent businesses of Edinburgh and put a smile on the faces of the people who received one of our gift boxes.
+We launched Keep Edinburgh Thriving in March 2020 to do two things: help provide a revenue for local independent businesses and put a smile on the faces of the people who received one of our gift boxes.

-During the first lockdown we supported over 50 local independent businesses when they needed it most and sent over 5,000 gift boxes all over the world to those missing loved ones in what was a strange and difficult time for us all.
+During the first lockdown we supported over 50 local businesses when they needed it most, and sent over 5,000 gift boxes all around the the world to those missing loved ones in what has been a difficult and strange time for us all, to say the least.

 A year on, we find ourselves still in lockdown but with a more optimistic horizon, so we have decided to pivot once again and try something new in journalism.